jeffberlin/Google-Maps-Project/README.md

 * Open up the terminal and cd to the file
 * Add: npm install ./node_modules/webpack-dev-server/bin/webpack-dev-server.js inside the terminal for the file.
+* Enter webpack-dev-server in the terminal and press 'Enter'
-* Open the browser with localhost: for the app/index.html file
+* Open the browser with localhost:8080 for the app/index.html file